TykTechnologies/tyk-demo/README.md

 ./bootstrap.sh
 ```

 This will bootstrap the base Tyk system.
 If you deployed additional services as part of the `docker-compose` command, you should also bootstrap those systems too.
-Run the corresponding bootstrap file, they are prefixed `bs.`.
+Run the corresponding bootstrap file, they are prefixed `bootstrap-`.
 For example, to bootstrap Kibana:

 ```
-./bs.kibana.sh
+./bootstrap-kibana.sh
 ```

 **Tip:** The two commands can be run consecutively in a single statement as so:

 ```
-./bootstrap.sh && ./bs.kibana.sh
+./bootstrap.sh && ./bootstrap-kibana.sh
 ```

 ## Step 5: Log into the Dashboard